mike9251/simswap-inference-pytorch/README.md

 # Unofficial Pytorch implementation (**inference only**) of the SimSwap: An Efficient Framework For High Fidelity Face Swapping

+## Updates
+- added support for using GFPGAN model as an additional post-processing step to improve final image quality
+- added a toy gui app.
+Might be useful to understand how different pipeline settings affect output

 ## Attention
 ***This project is for technical and academic use only.
 Please do not apply it to illegal and unethical scenarios.***